-What aspects of the artifacts/types of observations do you find you are making with every artifact?
-Why do you think these are important?
+- What aspects of the artifacts/types of observations do you find you are making with every artifact?
+Why do you think these are important? - What aspects of the artifacts do you plan on concentrating on next time?

-Assessment: This game will be played multiple times over the school year, if all loan kits are used.
+Assessment: This game will be played multiple times over the school year if all loan kits are used.
 Use the game to assess how well the participants' observation and description skills develop over time.